MIGUELANGELCIPRIANO/NODEJS-PAYPAL/README.md

 https://developer.paypal.com/home

-5. Make sure you are in "Sandbox mode".
+5. Make sure you are in "sandbox mode".

 <br />